CobaltFusion/DebugVision/README.md

    - for example, multiple server instances on linux and a client/viewer on windows (or vice versa)
    - server side buffer (late connecting client can get messages from the past x time)
    - Debugview++ could be one of the 'servers' for windows?
+   - consider .dotnet core or java for a front-end visualization, to make the UI multi-platform

 Visualization:
 - use online visualization (can that still be done as a 'live' view?)